nightbot/docs/commands/commands.md

 > !commands delete `!command_name`

-`!command_name` is the name of command you wish to use.
+`!command_name` is the name of command you wish to use

 ### Example